-Several people have asked me if my Berlin Thriller Blood Summit is suitable for reading groups or book groups.
+People have asked if my Berlin Thriller Blood Summit is suitable for reading groups or book clubs.

-Blood Summit is ideal for reading groups and book groups.
-This intelligent thriller appeals to a wide range of audiences (see reviews on Amazon) and contains a host of controversy and discussion material.
-Here are some questions you can use for discussion in a book group or reading group.
+Blood Summit is ideal for reading groups and book clubs.
+This intelligent thriller appeals to a wide range of audiences (see reviews on Amazon) and contains a host of controversy and material for discussion.
+Here are some questions you can use for discussion in a reading group or book club.

-Some publishers rejected “Blood Summit” because they said Helen, a female action hero, was insufficiently feminine or “too much like a man”.
+One publisher rejected “Blood Summit” because they said Helen, a female action hero, was insufficiently feminine or “too much like a man”.
 Do you agree?
 Is Helen lacking in feminine qualities?
 Would it matter if she did?

 How would the plot develop differently if Helen was a man?
 Which elements of the story, if any, would be less compelling or make less sense?

 Helen is furious that her husband refuses to leave London and come with her to Berlin.
 How would life with Nigel fit in with her lifestyle in Germany?
 Are they sufficiently compatible to live together?